When a patient is harmed, how do we respond?

 Healthcare has always carried inherent risk.
 Which means, occasionally, someone is harmed.
 But how we respond in such cases can be as important as the safety event itself.
 Organizational efforts to improve those responses have become widely known as Communication and Resolution Programs (CRP).
-A couple of stories from my decades of healthcare experience illustrate just why these programs are so essential.
+A couple of stories from my decades of healthcare experience illustrate just why these Communication and Resolution Programs are so essential.

-As a young lawyer in 1982, I was assigned a birth-trauma case—one of the most catastrophic kinds of cases there is.
+As a young lawyer in 1982, I was assigned a birth-trauma case—one of the most catastrophic kinds of patient harm there is.
 This one was unusual for a couple of reasons.
 First, it involved the birth of a baby 10 years earlier.
 Second, the lawsuit was filed with a request to the court to rule that a document, which was signed by the parents right after the birth of their baby and seemingly absolved the hospital and doctors of any responsibility, was illegal and unenforceable.
-The story that developed is a perfect illustration of what’s wrong with the litigation-forward response that has long prevailed when patients are harmed.
+The story that developed is a perfect illustration of what’s wrong with the litigation-forward response that has long prevailed when patient harm occurs.

 This mother delivered her daughter at a small community hospital outside a major Midwestern city.
 Right after the birth, the baby was hustled off to a children’s hospital in the big city, with little explanation other than, “We had some difficulty, but I’m sure your daughter will be alright.”